zjutjh/zjut-report-typst/README.md

 > Attention: This is not a official template.

-- `zjut-report.typ` The template file.
+- `template/template.typ` The template file.
 - `example.typ` The example report imported the template.
 - [example.pdf](./example.pdf) The `pdf`
 - `img` The static files.